-Americorps as a stand alone program was created in 1993 when the Corporation for National and Community Service (CNCS) was established to connect Americans of all ages and backgrounds with opportunities to give back to their communities and their nation.
-It merged the work and staffs of two predecessor agencies, ACTION and the Commission on National and Community Service.
-Today CNCS serves millions of individuals of all ages and backgrounds help meet local needs through a wide array of service opportunities.
+Americorps as a stand-alone program was created to connect Americans of all ages and backgrounds with opportunities to give back to their communities and their nation.
+Today CNCS serves millions of individuals of all ages and backgrounds to help meet local needs through a wide array of service opportunities.
 These include projects in six priority areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures, and veterans and military families.

 Americorps is comprised of three different programs that college students typically participate in: Vista, State/National (Network), and the NCCC